Hildenborough: Early history

+A notable family of Hildenborough were the Childrens, who lived at a house named for them Childrens, situated at Nether Street (now Lower Street) The first of this family to live in Hildenborough was Simon Children who set up as a farmer at Lower Street Farm (which he then called ‘Childrens’) in about 1379.
+Of this family were George Children who served as High Sheriff of Kent in 1698 and John George Children the chemist, mineralogist and zoologist who was the founding president of the Royal Entomological Society.

 World War II

 At the outbreak of World War II in September 1939 Hildenborough was considered a quiet safe location, and children from London schools were evacuated to the Village School.
 In October 1939 there were 250 evacuees on the school roll.
 In the absence of air raids on London during this period of the "phoney war" many of these children returned home.
 The quiet was not to last.

 In July 1940, the Battle of Britain got underway in the skies above Kent and the village became anything but quiet.
 Hildenborough is only ten miles from RAF Biggin Hill, an important airfield and a Sector headquarters co-ordinating airfields in Kent.
 Other airfields under Biggin Hill were at Gravesend some fifteen miles away and night fighters were at West Malling ten miles away.
 There were emergency landing strips in Stocks Green Road, Hildenborough less than a mile from the village centre and at Penshurst Airfield, Charcotte only three miles away.
 Most of the evacuees had left the village before the bombs started to fall.

 On 6 September a Hurricane piloted by Flying Officer Bowring attacked a Junkers Ju 88 bomber and the pilot of the crippled plane ordered his radio operator to bail out.
 This was Corporal Heinrich Agel and he landed on the roof of the "Boiling Kettle" tea rooms.
 He was taken in by the owners and given tea and cakes while they waited for the police to arrive.
 The plane went on to crash-land at Tanyard Farm in Hadlow Road, Tonbridge.
 The crew of five was reunited at Tonbridge police station before being taken to a POW camp for the duration of the war.